 Czechoslovak Forces

 On the wall of the west cloister of Westminster Abbey is a memorial to the Czechoslovak forces who served in the Second World War.
 The bronze plaque was designed by Franta Belsky and was unveiled by the Marquess of Cholmondeley.
-The inscription is flanked on either side by tree trunks and at the top is the armorial shield of Czechoslovakia with the motto 'Veritas Vincit'.
-The inscription reads:
+The sculptor was one of the first Czechoslovak soldiers who arrived in England during the war.
+The chairman of the Association of Czechoslovak Legionaries and the Ambassadors of both Republics laid wreaths.
+The Lord Braine of Wheatley gave an address.

 To the memory of all members of the Czechoslovak Army and Air Force who came as allies to this country and died in its defence and for the liberation of Europe 1940-1945.
 Unveiled on the 28 October 1993 on the 75th anniversary of the founding of the Czechoslovak Republic.

-After the fall of France in 1940 the Czech infantry forces and fighter pilots came to England to continue the fight, being picked up with allied troops from various Mediterranean ports.
-Czechoslovak fighter squadrons were incorporated into the Royal Air Force and the troops had a camp in Cheshire and were re-organised into an Independent Mixed Brigade.
-Throughout the war the Brigade was a source of volunteers for Special Operation Executive operations in occupied Europe.
+After the fall of France in 1940 the Czechoslovak infantry forces and pilots came to England to continue the fight, being picked up with allied troops from various Mediterranean ports.
+Czechoslovak fighter and bomber pilots were incorporated into the Royal Air Force (squadrons 310, 311, 312, and 313), and the troops had a camp at Cholmondeley Park in Cheshire and were re-organised into an Independent Mixed Brigade.
+The forces also took part in and supported the Normandy landings in 1944.

 Memorial